Bolton Lads and Girls Club

-Bolton Lads and Girls Club is a youth club and registered charity based in Bolton, Greater Manchester.
+Bolton Lads and Girls Club is a youth club and registered charity based in Bolton, Greater Manchester, England.

-It is one of the largest youth clubs in the United Kingdom, with a membership of over 4,000 young people.
+It is the largest youth club in the United Kingdom, with a membership of over 4,000 young people.
 Based in Bolton's town centre, the club is open 7 days a week, 51 weeks a year and welcomes all young people aged 8 to 19 years old (up to 21 for young people with disabilities).

 Bolton Lads and Girls Club offers a range of targeted and universal provisions including sports, arts, mentoring and community outreach work.

 History

 Bolton Lads and Girls Club was established in 1889 in Bark Street, Bolton, during a time of great industrial and social change, by two church leaders and three industrialists, who decided they needed to help improve the lives of young people in Bolton.
 The club was open every evening from 7 pm to 9:30 pm and provided a place to wash and eat, as well as a reading room, gymnasium and a games room that offered football, cricket, swimming, harriers, chess club, and wood turning.
 The club also ran an annual camping holiday.

 In June 1890, the club was officially opened by the Bishop of Manchester, Dr Moorhouse, and in his opening speech he stated that when he first came to Bolton it struck him that the whole of this part of the country was covered with houses and human beings and that he could not see where there would be any open spaces for breathing or exercising.
-He commended the Club founders saying, "they could do not a greater service to a youth than to give him opportunities for healthy outdoor exercise."
+He commended the club founders saying, "they could do not a greater service to a youth than to give him opportunities for healthy outdoor exercise."

-An extract from the 1896 Club Review shows how quickly the Club became popular:
+An extract from the 1896 Club Review shows how quickly the club became popular: